-During a recent property search with some clients, it occurred to us that there are many people out there giving property advice.
-Very few of them have any accountability or genuine expertise.
+During a recent property search with some clients, it occurred to us that there are many people out there giving property advice, but very few of them have any accountability or genuine expertise.

 Without a doubt, friends, relatives and acquaintances want the absolute best for you.
 However, they’ve probably only purchased one or two properties in their entire life.
-As Buyer’s Agent’s we purchase around 6 houses per month, every month, of every year.
-Just as you’d see a doctor for medical advice or a finance expert for financial advice, it’s wise to see a buyer’s agent when making the biggest investment of your lifetime.
+On the other hand, we purchase a number of houses per month, every month, of every year, and have done for well over a decade.
+Just as you’d see a doctor for medical advice or a finance expert for financial advice, it’s wise to see a buyer’s agent when making possibly the biggest investment of your lifetime.

 We know what questions to ask about the property and we know when to refer people on to building, legal or other experts to minimise any risks.